Randy-Mills/dworkin/README.md

 Behaviour/Architecture
 - Better command structure
-- Move tables to db (maybe dynamo) then setup tables on not start
+- Move tables to db (maybe dynamo) then setup tables on bot start
 - Host bot on AWS
 - Parse responses to automatically roll dice calls in strings.
 IE "You gain 1d3 wishes" would roll 1d3 and return the generated value in the string.